lmmx/dex/README.md

   - If installing from PyPI, you must set the `DEX_SHELVES` environment variable with a path to locate the source files

+## TODO

+- Find how to get metadata from ISBN
+- Choose robust modern OCR method

 ## Requires

 - Python 3.9+